BahureVishal01/crm-application/README.md

 Customer Relationship Management refers to creating, developing, and maintaining a relationship with customers.
 Using CRM application user can create, update, and delete ticket, and user can see his tecket details.
-CRM application is integrated with Notifaction service.
+CRM application is integrated with Notification service.
 Notification service will provide information about ticket status through registered email to the user.

- # TECHSTACK -
+ # TechStack -

 >Node.js,
 >Express Framework,